 Abigail (Fye) Simcheck Announces Candidacy for Keystone School Board

 ASHLAND TOWNSHIP, Pa.
-(EYT) – Abigail (Fye) Simcheck, a graduate of Keystone High School, has announced her candidacy for Keystone School Board.
+(EYT) – Abigail (Fye) Simcheck is pleased to announce her candidacy for Keystone School Board.

-Currently serving as a Student Assistance Program Liaison for Armstrong-Indiana-Clarion Drug & Alcohol Commission in Clarion County, Simcheck said a diverse background in education, mental health, and drug and alcohol services, as well as her service in the United States Air Force, will help her as a school board member.
+Simcheck is currently a Student Assistance Program Liaison for Armstrong-Indiana-Clarion Drug & Alcohol Commission serving Clarion County Schools.

-“As a member of the school board, I will devote my time to listening and acting in the best interest of those involved,” Simcheck said.
+A former graduate from Keystone High School, Simcheck served in the United States Air Force at Ellsworth AFB, SD.
+While on active duty, she graduated from National American University with a Bachelor of Science in Management.
+She then relocated to Virginia, earned her Master of Science in Elementary Education from Old Dominion University, and was employed as a 3rd and 5th grade teacher.
+Upon moving back to her hometown, Simcheck worked for Venango County as a Mental Health and Drug & Alcohol Student Assistance Program Liaison and then as a Senior Program Specialist for addiction serving the schools and community.

-Simcheck resides in Ashland Township with her husband and their three children.
-She says they enjoy spending time together cooking out, fishing, swimming, hunting, and farming.
+Simcheck lives in Ashland Township with her husband, Jeremy, and their three children (Nicholas, Mason, & Katelyn).
+She is very dedicated to her family, and they have fun spending time together cooking out, fishing, swimming, hunting, and farming.
+They also share a love for God and enjoy attending church at the Kossuth Faith Church of the Nazarene.

-Simcheck is a member of the Kossuth Faith Church of the Nazarene where she says she shares a love for God with her family.
+An area of expertise Simcheck will contribute to the school community is her background.
+Simcheck exhibits an extensive background in education, mental health, and drug & alcohol.

-In her candidacy announcement, Simcheck emphasized the need for a “forward-thinking and common-sense approach” to support students and families.
-She said she believes that the school district must prioritize supporting students’ emotional and physical needs, especially regarding mental health and substance use, before education can become a priority.
-She plans to build resiliency and remove barriers to student learning by uniting families, schools, and the community.
+“Now more than ever, students and families need support from the school and community to fight stigma surrounding mental health and substance use.
+After the emotional and physical needs of students and families are met, education can once again become a priority, allowing students to achieve lifelong success,” notes Simcheck.

 Copyright © 2023 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.